Translation Technology

 What is Computer-Assisted Translation?

-CAT tools are commonly used by Language Service Providers (LSPs) and translation and localization companies.
+Language Service Providers (LSPs) and translation and localisation companies commonly use CAT tools.
 However, they are also commonly used by freelance translators and bilingual workers in organizations with significant localization needs.

 Essentially, CAT tools help translators work faster, more precisely, and in line with previous translations.
 This is especially helpful for niche translators who focus their translation skills on specialized areas or industries.

 Computer-assisted translation is different from automated translation like Google Translate.
 It is important to understand this distinction.
-This technology do not replicate or replace a human's unique ability to interpret meaning.
+This technology does not replicate or replace a human's unique ability to interpret meaning.

 Instead, computer-assisted translation augments human capabilities by doing what computers do best: comparing, storing, and retrieving data.
 Understanding how these tools work provides insight into the process for important translation and localization projects.